What Is The Internet? Partial Connectivity in the Internet Core

 Formally, we say that $B$ is the set of all blocks on the Internet responding in the last week. $B^\Vs{up}_{i,o} \subseteq B$ are blocks reachable from observer $o$ at round $i$, while $B^\Vs{dn}_{i,o} \subseteq B$ is its complement.
 We detect that observer $o$ is in an island when it thinks half or more of the observable Internet is down:

 This method is independent from measurement systems, but is limited to detecting islands that contain \acp{VP}.
-We evaluate two systems with thousands of VPs in \autoref{sec:how_common_are_islands}.
-Also, because observation is not instantaneous, we must avoid confusing short-lived islands with long-lived peninsulas.
+We evaluate islands in two systems with thousands of VPs in \autoref{sec:how_common_are_islands}.
+Finally, because observations are not instantaneous, we must avoid confusing short-lived islands with long-lived peninsulas.
 For islands lasting longer than an observation period, we also require $|B^\Vs{up}_{i,o}| \rightarrow 0$.
 When $|B^\Vs{up}_{i,o}| = 0$, then we have an address island.